 |What the duck?|

 Good evening.
-This is The Daily Bone and I’m your humble doggie host Chester L. W. Stephens, chairman of the Squeaky Party.
+This is The Daily Bone and I’m your humble doggie host Chester L. W. Spaniel, chairman of the Squeaky Party.
 We believe squeaky toys will make the world a better place.

 I have been trying to figure out what a Duck Dynasty is.
 I’m not very familiar with ducks.
 Occasionally they fly through our sovereign air space, although nowhere near as often as the gigantic flocks of geese do.
 Every Spring we get a lone duck waddling around in the green belt territory next to our yard.
 But upon discovering there are no permanent ponds there, it leaves and doesn’t return until next year at the same time.
 Geese, on the other hand, stick around.
 You might call them Occupy Mall Street, because they seem to favor catch ponds and ditches around shopping plazas.
 The only time they ever leave is when the ponds completely freeze over.
 In the meantime, they block traffic, and leave mushy green blobs of poop on every sidewalk and parking lot.
 Sometimes they infuriate farmers by eating fields of beans and leafy green crops.
 Every Fall, they fly in around in huge groups making a lot of loud honking noises that can be heard at all hours of the day and night.
 Their tight v-formation flight patterns suggest that perhaps there is some kind of military training going on.